NEW YORK — The latest on developments in global financial markets (all times local):

 Bond prices fell.
 The yield on the 10-year Treasury note rose to 1.67 percent.

-Stocks are opening lower on Wall Street, led by utilities and consumer goods companies.
+Stocks are opening higher on Wall Street, led by gains in the technology sector.